shrugly/hydra-0.1.8/README.md

 ## Changes

 This repository contains Hydra 0.1.8.
-It should not be considered meaningfully enhanced from the original source.
+It has been reformatted, and some minor functional changes have been made to the source to resolve a known vulnerability.

 ### Code